khushij12/To-do/README.md

 # To-do
-This is simple To-do app made while learning javascript.
-If someone find any flaw or if any improvement needed can always suggest them.
+This is a simple To-do app made while learning javascript.
+If someone finds any flaw or if any improvement is needed can suggest them.